Jino884/Anime_Recommender_System/README.md

 MAE | 0.8570

 ## Top-N recommendation to user.
-The examples to displays set of anime that recommended to each user
+The examples to displays set of anime that recommended to each user.

 userID | An animes
 ------- | ---------